grishick/pydantic-airtable/docs/getting-started/installation.md

                      This is your Base ID
 ```

-Or from the [AirTable API documentation](https://airtable.com/developers/web/api/introduction) for your base.
+Or from the [Airtable API documentation](https://airtable.com/developers/web/api/introduction) for your base.

 ---